 The choice is yours.
 If you are self-motivated and looking for the opportunity to advance your education, then a flexible, accredited, online nursing program is an excellent option.
 Good luck on your journey!

 Dr. Jeannie Randall DNP, MSN, BN, RN has been a registered nurse since 1992.
-She has extensive background in most areas of adult nursing including med/surg/OR/ER/long term care, nursing management, and education.
+She has an extensive background in most areas of adult nursing including med/surg/OR/ER/long term care, nursing management, and education.
 She has also been an instructor with Aspen University since 2014.
 She has an excellent understanding of online learning as both a student and an instructor.